konstantinosmpouros/Roget_Thesaurus_MLOps/README.md

 3. **Dimensionality Reduction**: We apply UMAP dimensionality reduction techniques to reduce the complexity of the embeddings.

+4. **Standard Scaling**: The embeddings are standardized again after the dimensionality reduction to ensure that the features have a mean of 0 and a standard deviation of 1, helping improve the performance of the classification models.

-4. **Classification**: An LightGBM classifier is trained to predict the semantic category (or section) for each word, based on the processed embeddings.
+5. **Classification**: An LightGBM classifier is trained to predict the semantic category (or section) for each word, based on the processed embeddings.

 ## TestPyPI Project and Installation